Prince Harry to release memoir January 2023

 “With its raw, unflinching honesty, Spare is a landmark publication full of insight, revelation, self-examination, and hard-won wisdom about the eternal power of love over grief.”

+Diana, Princess of Wales, died in a high-speed car crash in Paris on August 31, 1997.
+Britain was plunged into an unprecedented outpouring of popular grief that jolted the monarchy, which was seen by some as out of touch with the moment.

-Harry and his wife Meghan Markle stunned the monarchy by announcing they were quitting royal duties and moving to the United States in early 2020.
+Harry and his wife Meghan, Duchess of Sussex, stunned the monarchy by announcing they were quitting royal duties and moving to the United States in early 2020.

 From there, they launched a series of broadsides criticizing their life in the institution, including claims of racism.

+“I’ve worn many hats over the years, both literally and figuratively, and my hope is that in telling my story — the highs and lows, the mistakes, the lessons learned — I can help show that no matter where we come from, we have more in common than we think.

+“I’m deeply grateful for the opportunity to share what I’ve learned over the course of my life so far and excited for people to read a firsthand account of my life that’s accurate and wholly truthful.”

-“Spare” will be published in the UK, Ireland, Australia, New Zealand, India, and South Africa, the publisher’s website said.
+“Spare” will be published in the United Kingdom, the United States, Canada, Ireland, Australia, New Zealand, India, and South Africa, the publisher’s website said.
+Published translations into 15 more languages are planned.

 Harry will use proceeds from the memoir, which will be published in 16 languages, to donate to British charities, it added.